ankziety/DeskThingDiscord/README.md

 1. Go to the **OAuth2** section in the app’s settings.
 2. Find the field for **Redirects** or **Callback URLs**.
 Add the correct URL here, which should come from the project you’re working on.
 3. After setting the redirect, click the option to reset your client secret.
 This will show you a new secret key.
-4. Copy and paste both the **Client ID** and **Client Secret** into your project’s settings or wherever it’s needed.
-Make sure to save these somewhere safe.
+4. Copy and paste both the **Client ID** and **Client Secret** into your settings.
+5. Click **Submit** and restart your discord desktop client

+> [!IMPORTANT]
+> This app is meant for the desktop client for Discord, if you join a call on your phone or a client that is not the local desktop client it will break things.

 ---

-### 5. Troubleshooting and Support
+### Troubleshooting and Support

 > [!TIP]
 > You can try pausing and unpausing the app in the Developer Portal to restart it.
 This might fix some bugs.

-> [!IMPORTANT]
-> You must be an app tester registered with the team application for RPC to connect.
+The easiest way to report bugs and/or make suggestions is by making an issue on this github repo.
+Please use the proper tags when making issues on the repo so my KanBan will track everything properly - [_make issue_](https://github.com/ankziety/DeskThingDiscord/issues/new/choose)

+I also occasionally check the **DeskThing** discord for suggestions, the best place to discuss this App is in this thread - [_DiscordThing Thread_](https://discord.com/channels/1267348109067817051/1327147539308347442)